 Since 1995, Comprehensive Youth Development (formerly Comprehensive Development, Inc.) has worked with and for underserved youth ages 14-24, dismantling the barriers to high school graduation and paving the way to pursue further education or a career with future potential.

 In partnership with three public high schools, Comprehensive Youth Development provides college and career exposure and preparation, financial aid and scholarship assistance, tutoring, test preparation, and connections to legal guidance, housing assistance, financial support and more, all free and personalized to each student’s specific needs.
 We currently serve nearly 4,000 students and alumni each year.

 Youth at the Center of the Story:

-Our Students Adjust to Remote Learning
+Students and Remote Learning

 “I check in daily with CYD to stay focused.
 They’ve helped me apply for unemployment and plan best ways to work as soon as it’s possible.
 Setting deadlines and managing my time has been challenging.
 But I’m motivated!
 I still plan to graduate next year and study computer engineering and climate science.”

 “I’m proud to be a first responder as an EMT during this crisis.
 When I graduated from CYD’s Career Academy last year, I never expected this.
 I got amazing training so I’m prepared.
 I won’t deny that it’s scary and that I come home exhausted, but I focus on making sure my patients get to the hospital safely, and their families know they are in good hands.
 Stay safe everyone.”

 “Distance learning is different!
 In school, time is managed for you.
 At home it’s on you.
 But I’ve been managing and even helping my 11-year-old sister.
 I’ve been accepted at Syracuse University.
 The only reason I’m not stressed out right now is because of CYD.
 They helped me plan my applications and financial aid in advance.”